bindhu520/Sentimental-analysis-based-on-Movie-Recommendation-System-using-Graph-Neural-Network/README.md

-# MoRGH

-MoRGH is used in movie recommender systems.
-This is our implementation of MoRGH to predict the movies which a person can be interested based on a hybrid approach of collaborative filtering and content based.
+Sentimental-analysis-based-on-Movie-Recommendation-System-using-Graph-Neural-Network is used in movie recommender systems.
+This is our implementation of Sentimental-analysis-based-on-Movie-Recommendation-System-using-Graph-Neural-Network to predict the movies which a person can be interested based on a hybrid approach of collaborative filtering and content based.

 Under Review in Journal of Intelligent Information Systems

 MoRGH: Movie Recommender System using GNNs on Heterogeneous Graphs

-Authors: S.S.
-Ziaee, H. Rahmani, M. Nazari, M. Aghajani

 MoRGH main steps: